Year: 2007

 Coastal Progress

 We’ve spent three weeks since leaving Istanbul following the Black Sea coastline.
 Yesterday we completed the very hilly northern stretch, arriving in the peninsular town of Sinop.
 It’s a charming place with some of the friendliest people we’ve met in Turkey so far.
-Already we’ve been fed lunch, dinner, breakfast and lunch again, taken clubbing, […] Continue reading →
+Already we’ve been fed lunch, dinner, breakfast and lunch again, taken clubbing, given baklava to take away with us, and lent a fishing boat to sleep on.
+To round things off, today’s weather has been gorgeously sunny and even warm enough to spend the day exploring in only a T‑shirt.
+Continue reading →

 -